mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 # Install Edge-LB
 After you have added the packages to the cluster catalog, created a secure service account, and configured settings for Edge-LB in a JSON file, you can install Edge-LB to begin creating and managing load balancing pools.

-1. Install Edge-LB by running the following command:
+1. Install Edge-LB using the command:

     ```bash
     dcos package install --options=edge-lb-options.json edgelb